-The Bill and Melinda Gates Foundation was created in January 2000 by multi-billionaire Bill Gates and his wife.
-The Foundation took form through the merger of the Gates Learning Foundation, which worked to expand access to technology through public libraries, and the William H. Gates Foundation (named after Bill's father), which focused on improving global health.
-William H. Gates is now the President of the Bill and Melinda Gates Foundation.
+The Seattle-based Bill and Melinda Gates Foundation (BMGF) was created in January 2000 by Microsoft founder/multi-billionaire Bill Gates and his wife.
+It took form through the merger of the Gates Learning Foundation, which worked to expand access to technology through public libraries, and the William H. Gates Foundation (named after Bill's father), whose focus was on improving global health.

-This Seattle-based Foundation has an endowment of approximately $24 billion, making it the largest charitable organization in the world.
-Its self-identified mission is to help “reduce inequities" in four primary areas:
+BMGF currently possesses assets exceeding $41 billion, making it the largest charitable organization in the world.
+Its self-identified mission is to help “reduce inequality” via three primary philanthropic programs:

-The Gates Foundation is so enormous that the financial portion of its 990-PF form submitted to the IRS, which lists all of its investments, fills nearly 1,500 pages.
-While the Foundation’s grantmaking is by no means exclusively targeted toward the political left, among the groups it supports are: the Aspen Institute; the Carter Center; the Council on Foundations; Global Justice; the National Committee for Responsive Philanthropy (NCRP); the National Council of La Raza; Physicians for Human Rights; Planned Parenthood; the Progressive Policy Institute; the Tides Center and the Tides Foundation; the United Nations Children's Fund (UNICEF); the United Nations Department of Economic and Social Affairs; the United Nations Foundation; the United States Student Association; the Urban League; the World Resources Institute; and World Vision International.
+While BMGF's philanthropy is by no means targeted exclusively toward the political left, among its more noteworthy grantees are the Aspen Institute, the Carter Center, the Council on Foundations, Global Justice, the National Committee for Responsive Philanthropy, the National Council of La Raza, Physicians for Human Rights, Planned Parenthood, the Progressive Policy Institute, the Tides Center and the Tides Foundation, the United Nations Children's Fund (UNICEF), the United Nations Department of Economic and Social Affairs, the United Nations Foundation, the United States Student Association, the Urban League, the World Resources Institute, and World Vision International.

-To view a list of additional noteworthy grantees of the Bill and Melinda Gates Foundation, click here.
+To view a list of additional noteworthy grantees of BMGF, click here.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)